9 Things You Must Consider Before You Buy or Lease a Car Online

 Do your homework

-Online car buying offers some solid advantages over traditional methods such as finding the car you want at a lower price than you might get from a local dealer, said Matt Smith, editor, cargurus.com.
-The site recently published a report on the most affordable the expensive cities to purchase a car.
+Online car-buying offers some solid advantages over traditional methods such as finding the car you want at a lower price than you might get from a local dealer, said Matt Smith, editor, cargurus.com.
+The site published a report on the most affordable and expensive cities to purchase a car.
 So expanding your car search beyond local dealers often makes solid financial sense.
 But conduct due diligence before you begin to work with a dealership.
 Consider how long the dealership has been in business.
 Read online comments and reviews.
 Search the online archives of the newspapers in their areas for any positive or negative news stories.
 You should be able to quickly determine if the car dealer is reputable and trustworthy.
+Find out if it’s better to buy your car online or in person.

 Know exactly what you’re buying